invisibleXML/ixml/misc/use-cases-for-combining-grammars.md

 ### NT-VISIBILITY.
 Define the visibility of nonterminals

-The author of a grammar like *dates.ixml” might wish to limit the nonterminals visible when it’s combined with other grammars.
+The author of a grammar like *dates.ixml* might wish to limit the nonterminals visible when it’s combined with other grammars.
 In other words, the author might wish to stipulate that the nonterminals “date”, “year”, “month”, and “day” are exposed, but to keep the